-Throughout 2019 we have received a host of Basildon Hero nominations from members of the public, mostly for individuals but including a number of community, voluntary, sports and cultural organisations as well.
+Throughout 2019 we received a host of Basildon Hero nominations from members of the public, mostly for individuals but including a number of community, voluntary, sports and cultural organisations as well.

 We would like to give a BIG THANK YOU to everyone who took the time to nominate their own Basildon Hero.